hawkinsw/medava/README.md

 We can add functionality later, but for now leaving the `ship` method without a meaningful body is okay.

-We have a thing to ship (`Medicine`s) and we have a way to ship them (`Transporter`).
-Let's make a few entities that will actually utilize their services.
+We have things to ship (`Medicine`s) and we have a way to ship them (`Transporter`).
+Let's make a few entities that will actually use the services provided by those classes.

 ## What Goes Around Comes Around